zilishen/documentation/content/nms/nim/how-to/usage-tracking/count-nginx-plus-instances.md

 ## Reporting NGINX Plus and NGINX App Protect usage

-After you've installed NGINX Instance Manager, the next step is to configure your NGINX data plane to report usage metrics.
+After you've installed NGINX Instance Manager, the next step is to configure your NGINX Plus data plane to report usage metrics.
 You can do this by installing NGINX Agent on each instance or by setting up HTTP Health Checks.
 Both approaches enable your instances to relay data back to Instance Manager for detailed usage tracking.

 ### Set up reporting on each instance {#set-up-reporting}